Quantum vs. semiclassical description of in-QGP quarkonia in the quantum Brownian regime

 Our main goal in this paper is to provide a systematic comparison of the solutions obtained by solving the quantum evolution equations (\ref{Lindblad-map}) with those obtained by solving the Fokker-Planck equation (\ref{Fokker}), thereby getting quantitative measures of the validity of the semiclassical approximation (in the restricted context specified earlier: one-dimensional setting and abelian case).
-It should be recalled that the operator $\hat{\mathcal{L}}_{4}$ (see Eq.~(\ref{eq:equatQME})) was not included in the derivation of Eq.~(\ref{Fokker}) from Eq.~(\ref{Lindblad-map}), mainly due to its subdominance.
-Therefore, in the comparative study below, the quantum results will be presented, both with and without $\hat{\mathcal{L}}_{4}$, defining an ``acceptability band" for the SC approximation.
+As the operator $\hat{\mathcal{L}}_{4}$ (see Eq.~(\ref{eq:equatQME})) was not included in the derivation of Eq.~(\ref{Fokker}) from Eq.~(\ref{Lindblad-map}), the quantum results will be presented both with and without $\hat{\mathcal{L}}_{4}$ in the comparative study below, so defining an ``acceptability band" for the SC approximation.

 In our comparative study between the quantum and semiclassical descriptions, we follow the evolution of the Wigner transforms of a ${\rm c}\bar{\rm c}$ pair coupled to a quark-gluon plasma at a given temperature.
-In Sect. \ref{section_global}, we discuss general features of this evolution, while in Sect.~\ref{local-comparaison} we focus on observables and regions of phase space that are most relevant to the physics of quarkonia.
+In section~\ref{section_global}, we discuss general features of this evolution, while in section~\ref{local-comparaison} we focus on observables and regions of phase space that are most relevant to the physics of quarkonia.

-\paragraph{Setup of the comparison} We consider the evolution of a single $c\bar{c}$ state pair in an abelian plasma, with $M_c$ chosen to be $1.469\,\mathrm{GeV}$.
+\paragraph{Setup of the comparison} We consider the evolution of a single $c\bar{c}$ state pair in an abelian plasma, with $M$ chosen to be $1.469\,\mathrm{GeV}$.
 The system is confined to a one dimensional box of length 20~fm.
 The Lindblad QME (\ref{Lindblad-map}) and the corresponding Fokker-Planck equation (\ref{Fokker}) are solved using in both approaches the same real and imaginary potentials, respectively $V\left(r\right)$ and $W\left(r\right)$, that were derived and studied in detail in~\cite{Katz:2022fpb} (see however Appendix B).
 These potentials were adjusted to reproduce binding energies and damping rates that are in agreement with those deduced from some three-dimensional potential inspired by lattice data \cite{burnier2015quarkonium,lafferty2020improved,Katz:2022fpb}.